wcm-io-qa/wcm-io-qa-galenium/parent/src/site/markdown/concepts.md

 ##### Driver

 The Selenium WebDriver is needed for interaction with the browser.
 Every test case needs its own dedicated browser instance.
 The driver represents and enables the connection to the browser.

-##### TestDevice

-The test device is a Galenium concept.
-It encapsulates the browser type (e.g. Chrome) and the viewport size (e.g. 1024x800).
-This is all the information Galenium needs to instantiate browsers using Selenium.

 ### Configuration